Gyoji. Sumo wrestling ref

 How do they get the Job?

-Besides, becoming the ref is extremely tough.
-Just a few people could get success.
 How many people could, every year?
 It is ONLY ONE.

 One more surprise.
 There are no interviews or exams.
 So then, who could be the Gyozi?

-*(The retired wrestler can make his club.
-However, he needs permission to open the club from the sumo official institution.)
+*The retired wrestler can make his club.
+However, he needs permission to open the club from the sumo official institution.

 After he joins, he works as an attendant for the higher-ranked wrestler and waits till a recommendation (from the institution) comes.